MNaseerSubhani/LSE/README.md

  - Download all pretrained model and put in "init_models/"

-c.
+### Implementation
+a.
 Run pip3 install -r requirements.txt

-chnage root_base directory
+b.
+Change root directory in LSE.py.